 Compiler and date details

 Xenisthmids are restricted to the tropical regions of the Indian Ocean and western and central Pacific oceans.
 Five genera are currently recognised — Allomicrodesmus, Paraxenisthmus, Rotuma, Tyson and Xenisthmus — and 10 described species.
 All except Paraxenisthmus and Xenisthmus are regarded as monotypic.
-In Australia, three genera and seven species have been recorded.
+Gill (2001) provided a key to genera.
+In Australia, three genera and seven species have been recorded and an additional species from the Cocos (Keeling) Islands is included.
 The family is currently under study by A.C.
 Gill and it is likely that the number of species will exceed 30.

 Members of the Xenisthmidae are characterised by having a projecting lower jaw and, apparently, the habit of diving head first into sand.
 They are all known from coral reefs from the intertidal to depths of over 30 m and are small sized, rarely exceeding 3.5 cm in length.